eiriktsarpalis/TypeShape/README.md

 Uses a combination of active patterns and F# object expressions and minimizes the amount of reflection and unsafe code required by the user in such applications.

+TypeShape is not a metaprogramming library and does not emit IL at runtime;
+It only relies on basic reflection APIs.

 ### Installing

 To incorporate TypeShape in your project place the following line in your